doyouknowbobby/doyouknowb0xxy/README.md

 ![image](img/remap_ex2.png)

+**Not Pictured: up2 (left hand up):** up2 should be the 21st button you press, after up (bottom right pinky).

 When plugging the board in, wait for 3+ seconds before starting to press any buttons.

-The remapping will be committed when you've pressed 20 different buttons.
+The remapping will be committed when you've pressed 21 different buttons.
 You must restart (i.e unplug/replug) to enter another mode.
 The pins you can map something to are GP 0-22 and GP 26-27, i.e all accessible pins EXCEPT GP28, that is dedicated to the GC Data pin.

-If it doesn't appear to work, double check all 20 of your buttons work.
+If it doesn't appear to work, double check all 21 of your buttons work.
 Note that runtime remapping doesn't change what buttons you need to press to enter a given mode, as it is the pin number that matters.

 <a name="howToWireTheBoard"/>